jtangelder/react-demo/README.md

-react-demo
+reactbone
 ==========

-Playground for React and webpack.
+Playground for React, Backbone and webpack.

+I might want to use this as a boilerplate for some apps that require models, routing, views with React and regions.
+Also all build with webpack.